 Quaint family tourist attractions – things to do in Richmond

 Richmond houses Australia’s oldest bridge still in use.
 Built in 1823, it is a great photo op with grassy banks for picnicking and a local duck population.
-Get up close to the intricate detail, or hire a row boat and run your hands over the sandstone bricks of the arches.
-Just up the road from the bridge is St. John the Evangelist Roman Catholic Churh.
+Get up close to the intricate detail, or hire a rowboat and run your hands over the sandstone bricks of the arches.
+Just up the road from the bridge is St. John the Evangelist Roman Catholic Church.
 Built in 1836, it is considered to be Australia’s oldest, still-functioning, original church in Australia.
 If you haven’t already picked up on it, Richmond is the prime spot for some memorable historical activities.

 The Old Hobart Town Model Village is a great family activity in Richmond, and a terrific place to learn about the life of early settlers in Hobart.
 It is located in the heart of Richmond and visitors can walk through a miniature replica of Hobart as it was in the 1820s.
 Follow the streets and signage to learn the importance of Hobart to Australia’s early colonies.
 But it’s not all happy – the harsh colonial past of Hobart and Australia is key to this interactive exhibit that’ll keep the whole family entertained.